secretcowlevel/scl-react-starter/README.md

-# Secret Cow Level React Single Page App Starter Kit Boilerplate Lots of Words
+# Secret Cow Level
+## React Single Page App Starter Kit Boilerplate Lots of Buzzwords

 ## To Use:
 - clone this shit